Sign up for this Superfund site’s mailing list

 - Informational advisories

-Institutional controls are an important aspect of the Eagle Mine Superfund site remedy.
-At OU1, which encompasses sitewide contamination, groundwater is restricted from being used at many areas of the site due to remaining heavy metal contamination, including Rex Flats, the Old Tailings Pile and the Maloit Park areas.
-The remedy for OU2, which includes the abandoned company town of Gilman and surrounding areas, consists entirely of institutional controls that limit site access.
-In addition, ICs dictate that EPA and the state of Colorado be informed of any proposed change in land use at the Eagle Mine Superfund site.
-If land use changes, the agencies must determine if additional remediation would be required.
-EPA and the state of Colorado must review any developer-generated plans to assure they are protective of human health and the environment.
+ICs are an aspect of the Eagle Mine Superfund site remedy.
+For instance, groundwater is restricted from being used at many areas of the site due to remaining heavy metal contamination, including Rex Flats, the Old Tailings Pile and the Maloit Park areas.
+The remedy for OU2, which includes the abandoned company town of Gilman and surrounding areas, consists entirely of ICs that limit site access.
+In addition, ICs dictate that EPA and CDPHE be informed of any proposed change in land use at the Eagle Mine Superfund site.
+If land use changes, the Agencies must determine if additional remediation would be required.
+EPA and CDPHE must review any land use change plans to assure they are protective of human health and the environment.
 New ICs described in the 2017 OU1 Record of Decision Amendment are intended to protect engineered remedial features at the site such as the water treatment plant and waste pile caps.
 New ICs described in the 2017 Record of Decision for OU3 are intended to restrict access and eliminate potential exposure to contaminants on site.